6 Things to Do in Akita, JAPAN

 1. Lake Tazawa

-Lake Tazawa with crystal-clear blue waters surrounded by lush greenery
+Lake Tazawa with crystal-clear blue waters surrounded

 2. Kakunodate Samurai District